-Coronavirus: Air New Zealand could cut staff by 3700 - pilots
+Coronavirus: Air New Zealand could cut staff by 3700

 It is also suspending the London-Los Angeles service from March16 (ex-Los Angeles) and March 17 (ex-London) through to June 30.

 The Tasman and Pacific Island network capacity will significantly reduce between April and June.
-Air New Zealand's domestic network capacity will be reduced by around 30 percent in April and May but Air New Zealand have said that they have no current plans to suspend routes but will cut frequency.
+Air New Zealand's domestic network capacity will be reduced by around 30 percent in April and May.
+Air New Zealand says its has no current plans to suspend routes but will cut frequency.

-Other members waiting for announcements from Virgin and Qantas this afternoon.
+Other NZALPA members were waiting for announcements from Virgin and Qantas this afternoon where big cuts are also expected.

-"NZALPA are continuing to urgently and actively represent the need of our members and their families at the Government, industry and company levels.
-This includes the executive teams of all of our employer companies."
+Ridling started flying with Air NZ in 1989 and while he would like to minimise cuts to zero by making savings in other areas, he conceded this would be difficult.

+''We've never seen it go this fast.
+On Friday afternoon this was a $6 billion in revenue business.
+It's down to $1b now.
+The speed this has developed is incredible.''

 Hawaiian Airlines today announced it will temporarily suspend service between Honolulu and Auckland later this month due to new government entry restrictions.